 “What was African culture prior to the onset of the major religions?” asks Zak Ové.
 “How was it in Ancient Egypt or the Dogon culture of Mali, both with a strong connection to space, an alien connection, and a belief that life comes from beyond Earth?
 For post-colonial people, the question ‘where did we come from?’ connects to these people from the beginning of time who come from future time.”
 Ové’s Skylark is a repurposed vintage fairground ride, piloted by a mannequin wearing resin case masks, the exterior embellished with trumpets and acrylic wings.
 The artist cites the role of oral traditions in the development of diasporic mythologies; without access to images or objects from their African origins, they relied on and combined folkloric stories, enacting a mythic emancipation from documented history, science, and religion.
 An amalgam of found materials, Skylark is imbued with talismanic power, heading towards an unknown constellation.

-The collective experience of time warping and wrinkling during periods of isolation and instability is reflected in these works that highlight and celebrate the notion of the glitch, positing new pathways to a future in which time itself might be understood and experienced in novel ways, informed by ancestral knowledge: mysterious, undefined, uncontrollable, but still, life!
+The collective experience of time warping and wrinkling during periods of isolation and instability is reflected in these works that highlight and celebrate the notion of the glitch, positing new pathways to a future in which time itself might be understood and experienced in novel ways, informed by ancestral knowledge and new revelations: mysterious, undefined, uncontrollable, but still, life!

 Carlo Rovelli, The Order of Time.
 Riverhead Books/Random House, 2018